 FRESH!
 Nowadays, since mangos are produced in different continents, we can find fresh mangos in the supermarket almost all year long.
 Peel the mango, just like you would prepare it for yourself, cut it in small pieces and share some with your doggie.

 Sharing healthy food with your dog can be a special moment of bonding.

 Now it’s your turn!

 So, now that you know it's fairly easy to give your dog a healthy treat, there’s really no excuse!
 Let’s set a goal this week to give our pups one healthy treat a day, what do you say?

 But a mango or other fruit is not the only way of sharing, if you also want to add other nutritional components, LOONAWELL’s new natural dog treats Salmon Delight is the way to go!

 Our pup’s health is our main priority, and at LOONAWELL we strive to make your life a little bit easier by taking good care of your beloved pet with human-grade quality treats!

 Salmon Delight Bio Baked Dog Treats

-These easily digestible, freshly baked dog treats contain omega-3 fatty acids, from the organic salmon, to support your dog’s healthy immune system.
-The mango, lemon and capers, together with the remaining ingredients, bring a variety of vitamins, minerals and essential amino… Read More
+These easily digestible dog treats contain omega-3 fatty acids, from the organic salmon, to support your dog’s healthy immune system.
+The mango, lemon and capers, together with the remaining ingredients, bring a variety of vitamins, minerals and essential amino acids, essential for… Read More